hackingScienceBridgeAcademy/bridge-academy/docs/countdown_clock_project.md

 to store it.
 For example, some very important information to store is the position how many seconds we should count.

-In this project we have three variables: *countdown*, *number_color* and *countdownMessage*.
-The names are pretty self-explanatory. *countdown* is how many seconds the clock should countdown for, *number_color* is which colour the numbers should be on the clock (right now it's black, so you probably change it!) and *countdownMessage* is the message that should be shown when the clock has finished counting down.
+In this project we have three variables: *countdown*, *number_colour* and *countdownMessage*.
+The names are pretty self-explanatory. *countdown* is how many seconds the clock should count down for, *number_colour* is the colour of the numbers on the clock (right now it's black, so you should probably change it!) and *countdownMessage* is the message that should be shown when the clock has finished counting down.